-A substantial amount of transactions of the Group are denominated in USD which is exchanged at fixed rate of RO 0.3851 since 1986.
-Apart from USD, the Group has significant transactions and balances in Euro and HUF with relevant exchange rate being disclosed in note 44.
+A substantial number of transactions of the Group are denominated in USD which is exchanged at fixed rate of RO 0.3851 since 1986.
+Apart from USD, the Group has significant transactions and balances in Euro with relevant exchange rate being disclosed in Note 44(iii).